CezarHirsescu/Git-Cheatsheet/README.md

 ### 3-way merge

-3 way merge happens when fast forward merge is not possible because some commits have been made in the recieving branch.
+3 way merge happens when fast forward merge is not possible because some commits have been made in the receiving branch.
 For example:
 ```mermaid
 gitGraph
 commit id: "First Commit"